-- The IRB Chair or his designee requests recommendations for faculty volunteers from the Division Chiefs and Department Chairs as needed based on considerations including, but not limited to, required committee composition, expertise and experience; knowledge of the individual’s interest; recommendations of institutional leadership; and/or investigators involved in research studies currently or previously approved by the IRB.
+- The IRB Chair or designee requests recommendations for faculty volunteers from the Division Chiefs and Department Chairs as needed based on considerations including, but not limited to, required committee composition, expertise and experience; knowledge of the individual’s interest; recommendations of institutional leadership; and/or investigators involved in research studies currently or previously approved by the IRB.

-- The IRB Chair or his designee reviews the membership rosters and recommends appointment by the Institutional Official of potential non-scientific and/or non-affiliated members to the IRB based on considerations including, but not limited to: required committee composition, expertise and experience, knowledge of the individual’s interest, recommendations of current or past non-scientific and/or non-affiliated members, and individuals recruited from disease-related organizations or groups.
+- The IRB Chair or designee reviews the membership rosters and recommends appointment by the Institutional Official of potential non-scientific and/or non-affiliated members to the IRB based on considerations including, but not limited to: required committee composition, expertise and experience, knowledge of the individual’s interest, recommendations of current or past non-scientific and/or non-affiliated members, and individuals recruited from disease-related organizations or groups.

 Term of Service

 Committee members are initially appointed to a term of three years.
 Committee members may be requested to accept reappointment to the IRB for an additional term of three years at the discretion of the Chair.
 At the end of the six year term, a determination will be made about an additional reappointment period.
 If a member declines full membership, s/he may be asked to become an alternate member.
 Reappointed members will be asked for an updated CV and demographic sheet.